 In her spare time Charlene enjoys listening to podcasts and audio books, watching movies, and hiking, cycling and adventuring around our beautiful country.

-Claire Bourne – Trustee
+Claire Bourne (BA) – Trustee

 Grant Day – Trustee